vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

 The bootstrap machine runs a local `kind` cluster when Tanzu Kubernetes Grid management cluster deployment is started.
 Once the `kind` cluster is fully initialized, the configuration is used to deploy the actual management cluster on the backend infrastructure.
 After the management cluster is fully configured, the local `kind` cluster is deleted and future configurations are performed with the Tanzu CLI.

 For this deployment, a Photon-based virtual machine is used as the bootstrap machine.
-For information about how configuring a macOS or a Windows machine, see [Install the Tanzu CLI and Other Tools](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.3/tkg-deploy-mc/install-cli.html).
+For more information about how configuring a macOS or a Windows machine, see [Install the Tanzu CLI and Other Tools](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.3/tkg-deploy-mc/install-cli.html).

 The bootstrap machine must meet the following prerequisites:

-   * A minimum of 6 GB of RAM, 2-core CPU, 160 Storage GB.
+   * A minimum of 6 GB of RAM, 2-core CPU, 160 GB storage.
    * System time is synchronized with a Network Time Protocol (NTP) server.
    * Docker and containerd binaries are installed.
 For instructions on how to install Docker, see [Docker documentation](https://docs.docker.com/engine/install/centos/).
    * Ensure that the bootstrap VM is connected to the Tanzu Kubernetes Grid management network, `sfo01-w01-vds01-tkgmanagement`.

-To install Tanzu CLI, Tanzu Plug-ins, and Kubectl utility on the bootstrap machine, follow the instructions below:
+To install Tanzu CLI, Tanzu Plug-ins, and Kubectl utility on the bootstrap machine, perform the following instructions:
 1. Copy files to the bootstrap machine.<p>
    Copy the following files downloaded in Bastion host through a USB thumb drive or other  medium:
    * Image TAR files